-For most people, bathrooms are heavily trafficked areas, so their frequent usage may deter you from packing them up when moving until the last possible moment.
+For most people, bathrooms are heavily trafficked areas, so their frequent usage may deter you from picking them up when moving until the last possible moment.
 Even though they’re generally in high demand, you should start packing them up in advance.
-Not only will it make it easier to clean, it will lessen your stress during crunch time when the movers and new owners/renters are at your heels, ready to move you out.
+Not only will it make it easier to clean, but it will also lessen your stress during crunch time when the movers and new owners/renters are at your heels, ready to move you out.
 Although it’s not a particular challenge, it is time-consuming and could be a dirty job, so here’s how to get started.

 Go through your toiletries and use up anything that’s half full like shampoo or toothpaste.
-If you know that you don’t like the product, just get rid of it or give unopened containers to friends, family or a homeless or domestic violence shelter.
+If you know that you don’t like the product, just get rid of it or give unopened containers to friends, family, or a homeless or domestic violence shelter.
 Combining leftover shampoos with partially used bottles will give you more space but only if you don’t mind consolidating them and using a product potpourri.
-Ensure you properly seal or place partially opened containers in plastic bags if you’d like to take them with you, so that they don’t spill.
+Ensure you properly seal or place partially opened containers in plastic bags if you’d like to take them with you so that they don’t spill.
 Update your first aid kit before you move and stick it in your car or overnight bag.

 For toilet brushes, toss them out unless they’re brand new.
 Stock up on extra toilet paper because that’s the most common item people forget to bring with them.

 When you’ve lived in your home for a while, you tend to collect different medications and prescriptions for various ailments.
 Take inventory and properly dispose of expired medications and those you no longer use.
 Some should not be flushed down the toilet.
 Check with your municipality if they accept expired and/or partially used prescriptions or contact the Federal DEA for National Drug Take Back days in your area.
 Remember to keep those prescriptions you absolutely need with you at all times and prepare yourself by replenishing prescriptions that you’re low on before you move.